 Grove City College Touring Choir – Michael, 4th row, 4th from the left

 After Grove City, Michael attended the University of Notre Dame to study for a Masters in Sacred Music in choral conducting under Dr. Carmen Helena Téllez.
 Since his graduation from Notre Dame, Michael has made a career working for the church, first serving as Organist and Director of Music at St. Bernadette Catholic Church in Springfield, Virginia, and currently as Organist and Director of Music at Sacred Heart Catholic Church in Emporia, Kansas, where he also teaches elementary school music at Sacred Heart Catholic School.
-Michael also assists and subs for Dr. Robert Ward, director of choral activities at Emporia State University, Department of Music.
+Michael has also assisted and subbed for Dr. Robert Ward, formerly director of choral activities at Emporia State University, Department of Music.

 In June 2017, Michael attended the Princeton Festival Conducting Masterclass as a conducting student under Dr. Jan Harrington to study music by Zelenka, Handel, Monteverdi, and Vivaldi.

 Michael is co-founder and conductor of the annual Music for Life benefit concert series at First Trinity Evangelical Lutheran Church in Pittsburgh, PA, where he has conducted works by John Tavener, Giaches de Wert, Gerald Finzi, and Gustav Mahler.

-When he is not pursuing music, Michael enjoys archery, the outdoors, mythology, the Great Books, Carmelite and Benedictine devotions, making Thai food, and being a husband to his wife Shaina, and father to his three boys, Caspian, Eliot, and Rafael.
+When he is not pursuing music, Michael enjoys archery, golf, the outdoors, mythology, the Great Books, poetry, making food, and being a husband to his wife Shaina, and father to his three boys, Caspian, Eliot, and Rafael.